1 Getting Started

 install.packages(rjags)

-Also, you should install the JAGS (see https://mcmc-jags.sourceforge.io).
-You can find the downloads for different operating systems at https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/
+Additionally, you have to install the JAGS MCMC sampler, which is a program independent from R. You can find downloads of Jags versions for different operating systems here.

-In case you want to run the code yourself, note that a plain R version of the code of each chapter is provided [here](https://github.com/florianhartig/LearningBayes/tree/master/classroom)
+If you want to run code from the book, you can copy and paste it to your RStudio, but for your convenience, I also provide a plain R version of the code of each chapter is here.

 The same folder holds some R scripts that are meant as classroom exercises, accompanying each chapter.